THE SYRIAN SERIES, DAY 2

 SERGUS BACHUS

-At the top of Mulula we stopped at SergusBachus, a small church who’s dome was damaged during the civil war.
-Some of the repair work here is just incredible as I wasn’t able to tell what was new and what was old!
-Before going we listened to a prayer in Aramaic, a language now only spoken by 3 towns here.
+At the top of Malula, we stopped at Sergius and Bacchus, a small church whose dome was damaged during the civil war.
+Some of the repair work here is just incredible —I couldn’t tell what was new and what was old!
+Before going, we listened to a prayer in Aramaic, a language now spoken only in 3 towns here.

 FACTS:

-- It is well known the idea of civilization started in ancient Syria as the Mesopotamian civilisation and is also known as the cradle of civilisation.
+- It is well known that the idea of civilisation originated in ancient Syria, where the Mesopotamian civilisation flourished, and is also known as the cradle of civilisation.

-- Umayyad Mosque, located in Damascus, is the fourth holist place in the world.
+- The Umayyad Mosque in Damascus is the fourth-holiest place in the world.
 It also contains the mausoleum for the tomb of King Saladin, along with a Shrine of John the Baptist.

 EFFECTS FROM THE WAR

-After some Shish Tewook at La Grotta we then took a walk to the Gap of Malula.
-It was here, and right beside the restaurant actually that I noticed the first effects of the civil war.
-Something strange about eating your Tewook while looking at a building and childrens playpark riddled with bullets.
+After some Shish Tawook at La Grotta, we then took a walk to the Gap of Malula.
+It was here, right beside the restaurant, that I noticed the first effects of the civil war.
+There’s something strange about eating your Tawook while looking at a building and a children’s playground riddled with bullets.
 As we walked towards the entry of the gap, we could see heaps of potholes.
-But naturally they were the effects of explosive fire; mortar rounds, missiles or RPGs, crazy!
+But naturally, they were the effects of explosive fire; mortar rounds, missiles, or RPGs crazy!

 GAP OF MALULA

-The gap of Malula was something special and very similar to Petra’s corridor in Jordan and Antelope Canyon in the U.S. The corridor was carved from century’s of water but more recently the installation of a pipe has allowed for locals and tourists to walk the path
+The gap of Malula was something special and very similar to Petra’s corridor in Jordan and Antelope Canyon in the U.S. The corridor was carved by centuries of water erosion, but more recently, a pipe installation has allowed locals and tourists to walk the path.

 SAINT TAKLA (THECLA)

-It’s still only day one but I’m already beginning to become overwhelmed by the number of church’s and mosques and I know there are plenty more to come.
+It’s still only day one, but I’m already beginning to become overwhelmed by the number of churches and mosques, and I know there’s plenty more to come.

-At the bottom of the gap, we arrived at the town of Malula and checked out the Monastry of Saint Takla.
+At the bottom of the gap, we arrived at the town of Malula and checked out the Monastery of Saint Takla.

 SAINT TAKLA’S STORY

 Takla was a young girl (18) from Qalamoun.
-Like many she was to be involved in an arranged marriage, setup by her father to a Pagan.
-But as Takla wanted to be a Christian she fled and word has it Roman soldiers chased her through the mountain ranges all the way to Malula.
-Here she encountered a problem, the path was blocked by a huge rock face and so she knelt down to pray.
+Like many, she was to be involved in an arranged marriage, set up by her father to a Pagan.
+But as Takla wanted to be a Christian, she fled, and word has it, Roman soldiers chased her through the mountain ranges all the way to Malula.
+Here she encountered a problem: the path was blocked by a huge rock face, so she knelt to pray.

-Like a miracle (obviously) the rock parted ways (creating the gap of Malula) and she avoided capture and death and continued her journey.
+Like a miracle (obviously), the rock split (creating the Malula gap), and she avoided capture and death, continuing her journey.
 She then spent the rest of her days in the grotto preaching Christian faith and healing the sick from the natural spring she dug into.
-At the tender age of 90, she passed and was buried in the same grotto.
-There is an interested apricot tree which goes through this same building.
+At the tender age of 90, she passed away and was buried in the same grotto.
+There is an interesting apricot tree that goes through this same building.
 Make of that what you wish!

 ABOUT THE COUNTRY: